Commercial Auto Insurance provides coverage for vehicles owned, leased, or rented by your building design business.

-- Property damage liability provides coverage if you are at fault for a crash while driving and damage others’ property.
-The property can be another vehicle or any other property, such as a building or fence.
+- Property damage liability offers financial protection if you are found at fault for an auto accident and cause damage to the property of others.
+It covers other vehicles and any type of property, such as a home, building, or fence.

 Commercial Auto Property

-The property component of Commercial Auto Insurance protects the value of your vehicle.
+Commercial Auto Insurance also has a property component that protects the value of your vehicle.

-- Collision coverage pays for physical and mechanical damage to your vehicle when it hits or is hit by an object or another vehicle.
+- Collision coverage will cover physical and mechanical damage to your vehicle in the event that it’s hit by another vehicle or object.

-- Example: An architect who is driving to the building site crashes his work vehicle into a wall.
+- Example: An architect who is driving to a building site crashes his work vehicle into a wall.
 Collision coverage would pay for the cost to repair the vehicle.
-If the cost of repairing your vehicle exceeds the value of the vehicle before the crash, collision coverage would pay you the pre-crash value of your vehicle.
+If the cost of repairing the vehicle exceeds the value of the vehicle before the crash, collision coverage would pay the pre-crash value of the vehicle.

 - Example: An interior designer is meeting with a client at his home, when the company car he parked on the street is damaged by a fallen tree branch.
-Comprehensive coverage would pay you the cost to repair your vehicle, or if it is not repairable, comprehensive would pay you the value of your car before the branch fell on it.
+Comprehensive coverage would pay you the cost to repair the vehicle, or if it is not repairable, comprehensive would pay the value of the car before the branch fell on it.

 Uninsured and Underinsured Motorist Coverage

-- Uninsured motorist coverage protects you in the case that a driver with no insurance damages your company-owned vehicle or causes injuries to your driver or other passengers.
-Even though the other driver is at fault, with no insurance, they may be unable to pay for any injuries or damage sustained to your vehicle.
-This is where uninsured motorist coverage would step in.
+- Uninsured motorist coverage: If a driver with no insurance damages a vehicle owned by your business or causes injuries to your driver or other passengers, the other driver may be unable to pay for the injuries or damage since he has no insurance.
+In these cases, uninsured motorist coverage would step in.

-Hired and non-owned auto is important for building design businesses that:
+Hired and non-owned auto coverage is important for building design businesses that:

-- Have employees who drive their personal vehicles for business purposes, such as driving from one building site to another building site.
-If your employees are only commuting from home to a worksite or office, you do not need hired and non-owned auto coverage.
+- Have employees who drive their personal vehicles for business purposes, such as driving from one building site to another building site or picking up building materials.

 - Send employees on business trips where they rent vehicles

-- Hire livery cars to pick up or drive around clients
+- Hire livery cars or use personal cars to pick up or drive around clients